 Types of PPIs

-There are many different kinda of PPIs on the market.
+There are many different kinds of PPIs on the market.
 The most popular brands are:

 Study Links PPIs to Chronic Kidney Disease